kamruleee51/MedAI/content/authors/admin/_index.md

 The segmented masks were employed for tool-aware AR in minimally invasive laparoscopy, increasing its depth perception.
 The 3D tool posture was deployed for 3D measurement and overlaying the pre-operative 3D model onto the real-time laparoscopic image for computer-assisted laparoscopy.
 Later, the thesis was published in the Journal of [Medical Image Analysis](https://www.sciencedirect.com/journal/medical-image-analysis) (Elsevier) in 2021 ([Article](https://doi.org/10.1016/j.media.2021.101994)).

-Md Kamrul Hasan is an Assistant Professor in Electrical and Electronic Engineering at Khulna University of Engineering & Technology ([KUET](https://kuet.ac.bd/)) and works on AI in Medical Image Computing.
-He received a BSc engineering degree in Electrical and Electronic Engineering (EEE) in 2014 from the KUET, scoring summa-cum-laude CGPA of 3.93 (Out of 4.00) and ranked 1st out of 115 students in the class.
-In 2017, he completed the MSc engineering degree in EEE from KUET, scoring summa-cum-laude CGPA of 4.00 (Out of 4.00).
-Again, Mr. Hasan achieved another MSc degree in Erasmus Mundus Joint Master Degree [Medical Imaging and Applications (MAIA)](https://maiamaster.udg.edu/) in 2019 from France ([University of Burgundy](https://www.u-bourgogne.fr/)), Italy ([University of Cassino and Southern Lazio](http://www.eng.unicas.it/)), and Spain ([University of Girona](https://www.udg.edu/ca/)).

-He worked on the laparoscopic images and AI during the MAIA thesis at the [EnCoV](http://igt.ip.uca.fr/encov/) research team (Clermont-Ferrand, France) under the supervision of [Professor Dr. Adrien Bartoli](https://scholar.google.com/citations?user=_KUZlKYAAAAJ&hl=en).
-The thesis proposed an [ART-Net](https://github.com/kamruleee51/ART-Net) for simultaneous tool detection, segmentation, and geometric feature extraction.
-Those features were then utilized to estimate the 3D tool pose.
-The segmented masks were utilized for tool-aware rendering in Augmented Reality (AR) in minimally invasive surgeries, improving depth perception in laparosurgery.
-The 3D tool pose was used for 3D measurement and overlaying pre-operating 3D model onto the real-time laparoscopic image for AR in computer-assisted laparoscopy.